 Like me, if you own a car, you probably don’t even think about how you will get to work, or to the store, or get your kids to school.
+You probably don’t think about how you would survive without a vehicle.
 I realize I take having a vehicle for granted.

-My car is in my garage where it awaits for me to use it anytime I need or want it.
+My car is in my garage where it waits for me to use it anytime I need or want it.
 My carriage awaits….

-But last week, for three (3) days, my carriage did not await.
+But last week, for three days, my carriage did not wait.

 I took a blogger challenge from DriveTime to go without a reliable vehicle for three days.
-Eh, what’s three days?
-“Three days isn’t long”, I thought.
-Challenge on!
+Eh, what’re three days?
+“Three days isn’t long,” I thought.